SnaKyEyeS/LMECA2170/README.md

 * [x] Have a basic plot
 * [ ] Free everything correctly
 * [ ] Benchmark the V0
+* [ ] Should be select random input of n points
+* [ ] Take an gif of the working algorithm to see the evolution and add it to the git

 ### V1
 * [ ] Clean the code